benblasco/benblasco.github.io/docs/ansible_automate_rhel_image_modebootc_systems.md

 # Note to reader

 The article below has now been superseded by this fantastic article from the RHEL Image Mode product managers at Red Hat.
-I have kept this here in case anybody finds information that would be of use.
+I have kept my original article here in case anybody finds information that would be of use.

 [How to use RHEL system roles in image mode ](https://developers.redhat.com/articles/2025/03/18/how-use-rhel-system-roles-image-mode)